 The Shopping List

-Austin restaurant news happens at such a breakneck pace that it's often difficult for us to cover anything else.
-But foodie Austin happens in the shopping bag as much as it does on the white plate.
-Our commitment to eating local (and well) doesn't stop as soon as we hit the automatic doors, so we thought we'd offer a peek at some of the new essentials in the AC Food grocery cart.
+Austin hospitality news happens at such a breakneck pace that it's often difficult for us to cover anything else.
+But our bars, restaurants, and coffee shops aren't the only places to find notable potables.
+Our commitment to drinking local (and well) doesn't stop as soon as we hit the automatic doors, so we thought we'd offer a peek at some of the new beverage essentials in the AC Food grocery cart.

 Sign up for the Chronicle Cooking newsletter